 9. Have a Party

 While it’s a good policy to celebrate the end of a successful project, why stop there?
-Often the best way to get people to work well together is to get them feeling comfortable with one another.
+Often the best way to get people to work well together is to get them to feel comfortable with one another.
 What’s more casual than a party?
 Office parties can often be stressful, so work to make this one relaxed and about getting to know people.
 Go to a pizzeria or have food brought in.
 Let people play their favorite songs.
 Keep it low-key and just have fun.

 10. Let the People Decide

-Rather than enforce fun, like some facist Richard Simmons, give the team ownership of the process.
+Rather than enforce fun, like some fascist Richard Simmons, give the team ownership of the process.
 What would they like to do?
 Get everyone talking.
 Have them take turns.
 Give one week to each person to lead the fun brigade.
 This engages the team, makes everyone feel important and will probably elicit some pretty wild suggestions.

 Once you have that team working like a well-oiled machine, you’ll want to give them the best set of tools to get the job done.
-That’s where ProjectManager.com comes in handy.
+That’s where ProjectManager comes in handy.
 Our cloud-based project management software gives them a collaborative platform to take that team building to the next level.
 See how it can foster more cooperative teams by trying our software for free for 30 days.